-Tech admin, Business admin
+Who can use this: Tech admin, Business admin

-Any Gong plan*
+Available on: Any Gong plan

-Have a seat for a Gong application
+Have a Gong application seat

-Add the Gong Assistant to the invite
+Add the Gong Assistant to the meeting invite

 Add your company’s Gong Assistant email address (e.g., companyname@assistant.gong.io) as a participant to the meeting invite.